Trustworthy-Information-Access/LLM-Knowledge-Boundary-Perception-via-Internal-States/readme.md

-This is the official code for the paper *Towards Fully Exploiting LLM Internal States to Enhance Knowledge Boundary Perception*.
+This is the official code for the paper *[Towards Fully Exploiting LLM Internal States to Enhance Knowledge Boundary Perception](https://arxiv.org/abs/2502.11677)*(**ACL2025 Main**).
 The repository is currently in progress.

 ## Intro